 Also, you should have designated things that your husband and yourself do.
 My husband takes out the trash, takes the garbage to the curb and cleans the shower.
 Sometimes he will even do the dishes after dinner, which is when I think I love him the most! ? (because I absolutely hate dishes!)

 By posting the chores that each person (including mom and dad) in the home does, the kids see that everyone is participating, and that you are not just being mean to them by making them work.

 An everyone working together will make you a happy stay at home mom.

 Tip 9: Find Help To Get What You Need

-- Finding help around you is very necessary as a stay at home mom.
+- Finding help around you is very necessary to be a happy stay at home mom.
 This is different than just finding someone to talk to and get advice from.
 I am talking about someone who can give you the time you need to actually be a better mom.

 - Find relatives, a trusted friend, or a service that can watch your kids now and again to give you some alone time, help you get some errands done, so you don’t have to take the kids to the doctor with you, those sort of things.